Cultural depictions of ravens: Siberia, Northern Asia

+In Modern Martial Culture

+Universally, The Ravens are the unofficial animal associated with Electronic Warfare.
+This includes the militaries of The USA, Canada, UAE and Israel.
+This is due to the codename "Ravens" or "Crows" given to Allied Forces operating early Radar systems and ECM During the Second World War.

 Emblems: heraldry and mascotry

 Ravens are common charges in world heraldry.
 Within British heraldry, the raven is believed to derive from Norman symbolism.
 The Corbet family, which can trace unbroken male descent to the Norman conquest of England, traditionally uses a raven sable upon a field or as its symbol, only varying it by adding bordures or additional birds.
 Other corvids, such as the crow and the rook, are not typically distinguished from ravens.

-A raven in present on the crest of the coat of arms of the Washington family.
+A raven is present on the crest of the coat of arms of the Washington family.
 Consequently, the same image appears on the unit insignia of the Washington State Area Command, Washington Army National Guard.

 The coat of arms of Lisbon recalls the story of St. Vincent's ravens.

 The common raven is the official bird of the Yukon and of the city of Yellowknife, Northwest Territories.

 The common raven serves as a city symbol in Baltimore owing to the downtown location of Edgar Allan Poe's gravesite.
 Poe's most famous poem inspired the name and colours of the Baltimore Ravens, a National Football League team.

 The Norwegian Nasjonal Samling party of 1933–1945 relied heavily on Nordic and Viking symbolism and used a crest of a raven clutching a sun cross on documents and uniform insignias, particularly under the Quisling regime.

 During the American involvement in the Laotian Civil War, "Raven" was adopted as the callsign for the 130 covert US Air Force Forward Air Controllers who directed US air strikes on targets across Laos from unmarked Cessna 0-1 Bird Dog spotter planes.
 The association for Raven veterans is called the Edgar Allan Poe Literary Society.